leanprover-community/mathlib3/docs/tactics.md

 For performance reasons `suggest` uses monadic lazy lists (`mllist`).
 This means that `suggest` might miss some results if `num` is not large enough.
 However, because `suggest` uses monadic lazy lists, smaller values of `num` run faster than larger values.

-An example of `suggest` in action,
+As an example of `suggest` in action,

 ```lean
 example (n : nat) : n < n + 1 :=